Chart Color Schemes

 Bacchus Marsh Surrounds is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Bacchus Marsh Surrounds, as per the latest Census, consisted of 96.0% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is comparable to Non-Metro Vic.'s 96.1% houses and 3.9% other dwellings.
-Home ownership in Bacchus Marsh Surrounds was at 37.8%, with the remaining dwellings either mortgaged (49.0%) or rented (13.2%).
+The dwelling structures in Bacchus Marsh Surrounds, as per the latest Census, consisted of 96.0% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Non-Metro Vic.'s figures of 96.1% houses and 3.9% other dwellings.
+The home ownership rate in Bacchus Marsh Surrounds was 37.8%, with the remaining dwellings either mortgaged (49.0%) or rented (13.2%).
 The median monthly mortgage repayment in the area was $1,700, higher than Non-Metro Vic.'s average of $1,538.
-The median weekly rent figure was recorded at $330, compared to Non-Metro Vic.'s $300.
-Nationally, Bacchus Marsh Surrounds's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent figure was $330, compared to Non-Metro Vic.'s $300.
+Nationally, Bacchus Marsh Surrounds' mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing